billoxbury/billoxbury.github.io/_posts/2023-10-27-predicting-elliptic-curve-rank.md

 Computing the <a href="https://en.wikipedia.org/wiki/Rank_of_an_elliptic_curve" target="_blank">rank of an elliptic curve</a> over a number field (or over ${\mathbb Q}$) turns out to be a hard problem.
 We need to locate rational points of infinite order, and to figure out the maximum number of such points that are ${\mathbb Z}$-linearly independent.
 After more than a century of study, there is still no general method for doing this.

 Nonetheless, we can compute many examples using special and ad hoc methods.
-I'll talk about a database of known examples in a moment.
+I'll talk about a database of these in a moment.

 Based on a careful study of examples, the <a href="https://en.wikipedia.org/wiki/Birch_and_Swinnerton-Dyer_conjecture" target="_blank">Birch-Swinnerton-Dyer Conjecture</a> (of Millennium Prize fame) suggests that the rank depends on the relationship of an elliptic curve with the _prime numbers_.